Parsl/parsl/docs/userguide/configuring.rst

 .. [*] Assuming 32 workers per node.
 If there are fewer workers launched
        per node, a larger number of nodes could be supported.

-.. [*] 8000 nodes with 32 workers (256,000 workers) is the maximum scale at which
+.. [*] 8,000 nodes with 32 workers (256,000 workers) is the maximum scale at which
        the `ExtremeScaleExecutor` has been tested.

 .. [*] The maximum number of nodes tested for the `WorkQueueExecutor` is 10,000 GPU cores and
        20,000 CPU cores.

-.. warning:: `IPyParallelExecutor` is  deprecated as of Parsl v0.8.0. `HighThroughputExecutor` as the recommended replacement.
+.. warning:: `IPyParallelExecutor` is  deprecated as of Parsl v0.8.0. `HighThroughputExecutor` is the recommended replacement.

 3. Should Parsl request multiple nodes in an individual scheduler job?